ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 ### LinkedIdentities

--   The identity as indicated by the {"iss", "sub"} pair (aka "[Passport Visa Identity](#passport-visa-identity)") of the [Passport Visa](#passport-visa) is the same as the identity or identities listed in the "[value](#value)" field.
+-   The identity as indicated by the {"sub", "iss"} pair (aka "[Passport Visa Identity](#passport-visa-identity)") of the [Passport Visa](#passport-visa) is the same as the identity or identities listed in the "[value](#value)" field.

--   The "[value](#value)" field format is a semicolon-delimited list of "<uri-encoded-sub>,<uri-encoded-iss>" entries with no added whitespace between entries.
+-   The "[value](#value)" field format is a semicolon-delimited list of "&lt;uri-encoded-sub>,&lt;uri-encoded-iss>" entries with no added whitespace between entries.

-    -   The "iss" and "sub" that are used to encode the "value" field do not need to conform to [URL Field](#url-fields) requirements since they must match the corresponding Passport Visa "iss" and "sub" fields that may be issued.
+    -   The "sub" and "iss" that are used to encode the "value" field do not need to conform to [URL Field](#url-fields) requirements since they must match the corresponding Passport Visa "sub" and "iss" fields that may be issued.

     -   By URI encoding ([RFC 3986](https://tools.ietf.org/html/rfc3986)) the "iss", special characters (such as "," and ";") are encoded within the URL